gitnacho/nativescript-cli/README.md

 ### Development in `platforms`

-> **IMPORTANT:** Avoid editing files located in the `platforms` subdirectory because the NativeScript CLI overrides such files.
+> **Important**: Avoid editing files located in the `platforms` subdirectory because the NativeScript CLI overrides such files.

 ### Modifying Configuration Files